 Argument Description mavenize Flag to create a Maven project directory structure based on the structure and content of the application.
 This creates pom.xml files using the appropriate Java EE API and the correct dependencies between project modules.
-See also the mavenizeGroupId option. mavenizeGroupId When used with the mavenize option, all generated pom.xml files will use the provided value for their <groupid></groupid> .
-If this argument is omitted, RHAMT will attempt to determine an appropriate <groupid></groupid> based on the application, or will default to com.mycompany.mavenized . online Flag to allow network access for features that require it.
+See also the mavenizeGroupId option. mavenizeGroupId When used with themavenize option, all generated pom.xml files will use the provided value for their <groupid>.
+If this argument is omitted, RHAMT will attempt to determine an appropriate <groupid> based on the application, or will default to com.mycompany.mavenized.</groupid></groupid> online Flag to allow network access for features that require it.
 Currently only validating XML schemas against external resources relies on Internet access.
 Note that this comes with a performance penalty. output Specify the path to the directory to output the report information generated by RHAMT.
-See Specify the Output Directory for more information. overwrite Flag to force delete the existing output directory specified by output.
+See Specify the Output Directory for more information. overwrite Flag to force delete the existing output directory specified byoutput.
 If you do not specify this argument and the output directory exists, you are prompted to choose whether to overwrite the contents.
 WARNING Be careful not to specify a report output directory that contains important information! packages A space-delimited list of the packages to be evaluated by RHAMT.
 It is highly recommended to use this argument.
 See Select Packages for more information. remove Remove the specified add-ons.
-The syntax is GROUP_ID:ARTIFACT_ID[:VERSION] .
-For example, remove core-addon-x or remove org.example.addon:example:1.0.0 .
+The syntax is GROUP_ID: ARTIFACT_ID[:VERSION].
+For example, remove core-addon-x or remove org.example.addon:example:1.0.0. skipReports Flag to indicate that HTML reports should not be generated.
+A common use of this argument is when exporting report data to a CSV file usingexportCSV.

-Argument Description skipReports Flag to indicate that HTML reports should not be generated.
-A common use of this argument is when exporting report data to a CSV file using exportCSV . source A space-delimited list of one or more source technologies, servers, platforms, or frameworks to migrate from.
-This argument, in conjunction with the - - target argument, helps to determine which rulesets are used.
-Use the - - listSourceTechnologies argument to list all available sources.
+Argument Description source A space-delimited list of one or more source technologies, servers, platforms, or frameworks to migrate from.
+This argument, in conjunction with thetarget argument, helps to determine which rulesets are used.
+Use thelistSourceTechnologies argument to list all available sources.
 See Set the Source Technology for more information. sourceMode Flag to indicate that the application to be evaluated contains source files rather than compiled binaries.
 See the Input File Argument Tables for details. target A space-delimited list of one or more target technologies, servers, platforms, or frameworks to migrate to.
-This argument, in conjunction with the source argument, helps to determine which rulesets are used.
-Use the listTargetTechnologies argument to list all available targets.
-See Set the Target Technology for more information. userIgnorePath Specify a location, in addition to \${user.home}/.rhamt/ignore/ , for RHAMT to identify files that should be ignored.
-For additional information on formatting these files, see Configure RHAMT to Exclude Files and Packages. userRulesDirectory Specify a location, in addition to RHAMT_HOME/rules/ and \${user.home}/.rhamt/rules/ , for RHAMT to look for custom RHAMT rules.
+This argument, in conjunction with thesource argument, helps to determine which rulesets are used.
+Use thelistTargetTechnologies argument to list all available targets.
+See Set the Target Technology for more information. userlgnorePath Specify a location, in addition to \${user.home}/.rhamt/ignore/, for RHAMT to identify files that should be ignored. userRulesDirectory Specify a location, in addition to RHAMT_HOME/ignore/ and \${user.home}/.rhamt/rules/, for RHAMT to look for custom RHAMT rules.
 The value can be a directory containing ruleset files or a single ruleset file.
 The ruleset files must use the .windup.xml or .rhamt.xml suffix. version Display the RHAMT version.